 "I'm a very big enthusiast for comprehensive school-based prevention education.
 I think it's one of the best tools we have [to prevent child sexual abuse]...one that I think deserves our priority attention."
-David Finkelhor, Director, Crimes Against Children Research Center
+David Finkelhor, Director, Crimes Against Children Research Center see suggestions at swaves.org/resources for sensors.

 Select and implement body safety and consent education.
 Start early and repeat on a yearly basis.
 See suggestions at 5waves.org/resources-for-schools. >>>

+Many states require prevention education.
+Some programs bring in their own educators to present the information.
 When choosing or modifying a curriculum, look for:

-- Inclusion of students with all learning styles, needs and diversities. - Information on respecting others' boundaries as well as protecting your own. - A strong internet safety component. - Specific mention that body safety rules apply to other children and to family members. - A trauma-informed approach (many children participating have experienced abuse). - Educational materials for parents to complement what children learn. - Materials to notify parents ahead of time and allow opt-out or alternatives. - Plan for children to follow up confidentially if they have more questions or concerns. - Plan to support families, students and school staff if a child discloses abuse.
+- · Inclusion of students with all learning styles, needs, and diversities - · Information on respecting others' boundaries as well as protecting your own - · A strong internet safety component - Specific mention that body safety rules apply to other children and to family members - A trauma-informed approach (many children participating have experienced abuse) - Educational materials for parents, to complement what children learn - Materials to notify parents ahead of time and allow opt-out or alternatives - · Plan for children to follow up confidentially if they have more questions or concerns - · Plan to support families, students, and school staff if a child discloses abuse

-Model and remind students about principles of body safety, boundaries and consent in all school environments.
+Model and remind students about principles of body safety, boundaries, and consent in all school environments.
 Enforce expectations without shaming.

-Make internet safety a priority:
+Make internet safety a priority.

-- Make sure your school's technology plan includes multiple layers of protection. - Give options for students to do homework on paper or on a device without internet. - Regularly share information with parents on age-appropriate ways to talk about online behaviour and tools for increasing online safety when outside of school.
+- Make sure your district's technology plan includes multiple layers of protection. - Give options for students to do homework on paper or on a device without internet. - Regularly share information with parents on age-appropriate ways to talk about online behavior, and tools for increasing online safety when outside of school.

-Help Students Find Help Provide students with multiple, trusted, age-appropriate options for guidance and support about sexual and/or online activity.
-This includes addressing questions and concerns about what has happened to them, their own behaviour, or how to help a friend, as many tell a friend first.
+Help Students Find Help

+Provide students with multiple, trusted, age-appropriate options for guidance and support about sexual and/or online activity.
+This includes addressing questions and concerns about what has happened to them, their own behavior, or how to help a friend, as many tell a friend first.
 Suggested sites include:

+- · whatsok.org

-- shorespace.org.uk
+- rainn.org

-- kidshelpline.com.au 1800 55 1800

 - #myfriendtoo